Toddler FAQ

 A. Yes.
 Parents receive a daily emailed progress report that includes detailed information about the child’s day including feeding, napping, and diapering, along with photos and sometimes videos of their child in action.
 Parents may add as many email recipients as they would like to the daily report enabling everyone to be on the same page (i.e.: babysitters, grandparents, etc).

-Q. Can I ever change my days after I enroll my child into the toddler program?
+Q. Can I change my days after enrolling my child into the toddler program?

-A. Yes, you will be required to fill out a Change of Enrollment Request Form.
-If we have space and are able to accommodate your schedule request we will do so.
-Otherwise you will be placed on a wait list and when the days you request become available we will then accommodate your request.
+A. Yes, if we have space and can accommodate your schedule request, we will do so.
+Otherwise, you will be placed on a waitlist, and when the days you request become available, we will accommodate your request.

 A. No. ABC does not offer a drop-off program for its infant or toddler programs.
-Children in this age group need stability to feel safe and secure.
-We believe that a flexible and varying schedule will work against this.
+Children in this age group need stability to feel safe and secure, and we believe that a flexible and varying schedule will work against this.

 Q. Does ABC give any credits for days missed due to vacations or illnesses?